OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 October 2020.md

 ---

 ## Control System & Sociopolitical Manipulation

 - A **satellite beam-type weapon** caused multiple cardiac events including Ark's.
 - The weapon was configured to attack individuals with **higher abilities**, such as academics, doctors, and potential dissenters against the Covid narrative.
 - The primary target was in **France**, but not near the group's location.
+- Sweden was hinted to have taken a different path from other nations regarding lockdowns—“Just wait!”

 ---

 ## Esoteric Work & Personal Development